Johnbivo/bishop-backend/README.md

 ## E‑Commerce Bishop (Microservices)

 ### Project status
 - ⚠️ This project is a work in progress and is **not completed**.
 Expect breaking changes, missing features, and evolving APIs.
+The readme file will be updated in the future adding requirements, system architecture, umls.

 ### Overview
 A microservices-based e‑commerce backend built with Spring Boot and gRPC.
 Each service is independently deployable and communicates via REST and/or gRPC where applicable.